Lion Feuchtwanger: Imprisonment and escape

+Feuchtwanger's arrival in New York in early October 1940 had adverse consequences on the escape organizations in France.
+The novelist "out of an unplumbable naivety or an unforgivable and opportunistic ego" described his escape in detail to The New York Times.
+His rescuers in France were endangered by Feuchtwanger's indiscretions.
+The news story soon got to Europe with the consequence that Spain closed its borders, possibly under pressure from Nazi Germany.
+The closed border with Spain caused rescue operations to nearly cease for the remainder of the year.

 Asylum in United States

-Feuchtwanger was granted political asylum in the United States and settled in Los Angeles in 1941, when he published a memoir of his internment, The Devil in France (Der Teufel in Frankreich).
+Granted political asylum in the United States, Feuchtwanger settled in Los Angeles in 1941, when he published a memoir of his internment, The Devil in France (Der Teufel in Frankreich).

-In 1943, Feuchtwanger bought Villa Aurora in Pacific Palisades, California, and he continued to write there until his death in 1958.
+In 1943, Feuchtwanger bought Villa Aurora in Pacific Palisades, California; he continued to write there until his death in 1958.
 In 1944, he cofounded the publishing house Aurora-Verlag in New York City.